RummelF/CurveClaw/README.md

    - If they are part of the same feature:
       - The feature is used to construct a maze where the final path may only navigate pixels on that feature
       - The shortest continous path is constructed.
-- The last selected point of the current working line can be deleted iteratively.
+- **Undo Selection** allows for the last selected point of the current working line to be deleted iteratively.
    - However this will not delete points in old lines, so ensure you’re fully satisfied with a line before pressing **New Line**.
 - The line thickness can be controlled if needed.
    - This only affects the current line.
 - **Drag Current Line** lets the user click and drag a line:
-   - The initial cursor position finds the closest pixel on the curve
+   - The initial cursor position and left mouse press finds the closest pixel on the current line
-   - The release will determine the new position following the usual rules
+   - The mouse button release and nwe cursor position will determine the new position of the line following the above rules
 - Generally the start and end of a line is sufficient for defining lines, but sometimes 3 or more points need to be defined.
 - By virtue of the maze solving algorithm defining lines right to left is slightly different to left to right in some cases.
 - Once all areas are defined, or all lines of interest are defined separately remember to save the output.

+### Draw Lines
+- A basic image editor allows for straight lines to be drawn onto the current image
+   - The thickness in pixels can be changed
+   - The colour of the new line can be changed

 ### Data Extraction

 - First select the curves you wish to work on:
    - Select a specific file or files
-   - Automatic selection will select all curves which were manually selected in the curve selection section
+   - Automatic selection will select all curves which were manually selected in the curve selection section or if none were specified the last used image is selected

 - You may overlay these to display them
    - The number of areas defined by lines is displayed